Hennessey Performance Engineering: Hennessey Venom GT

 In 2010, Hennessey Performance revealed the Hennessey Venom GT.
 The Venom GT is based on the Lotus Exige and has a twin-turbocharged V8 engine that is rated at 1244 hp.
 The car weighs 1244 kg and has a top speed of 270.49 mph.
 Three "World's Fastest Edition" Venom GT coupés were produced in 2014 to commemorate the car's speed record run.

 A roadster variant dubbed the Venom GT Spyder was launched in 2012 on the request of Aerosmith lead singer Steven Tyler.
 It is based on the Lotus Elise and adds 30 lb to the curb weight due to structural changes.
-The production of the Spyder was limited to five units with a one-off Spyder being produced as the "Final edition" model bringing the total to 6 units.
-The final edition gained a total of 204 hp and was 9 lb lighter than the regular Spyder.